pmlrsg/owl_temp_emissivity/README.md

 higher error will be given for these low emissivity materials.
 This script is a research tool and as such no guarentee is given for the accuracy of the output data.

+The simple method is based on inverting Planck's Law for black body radiation to find the temperature given the radiance.
+The theory is well covered in physics textbooks and many articles may be found online for further reading.
+The error used is 2.5 times the standard deviation of the different temperatures calculated from the different bands.
+Materials that are closer to black bodies will have a more accurate temperature and there will be less range in the temperatures calculated from the radiance, whereas materials that do not emit as a black body and thus have the most error have a larger range of temperatures calculated from the different bands.
+Thus this gives a realistic indication of the temperature error.

 Authors: Laura Harris (NERC-ARF-DAN), Hannu Holma (Specim)

 ## Installation ##